You've added an item to the cart! ×

 Are there other bands you saw playing Orange that inspired you to try Orange gear?

 Along with the above, there are so many bands that use Orange and bands that inspire us.
-Be that Monolord or our friends Old Horn Tooth & Red Eyed Cult!
+Be that Monolord or our friends in Old Horn Tooth & Red Eyed Cult!

 Is there something positive you associate Orange with?